DrakeAxelrod/Cyber-Physical-Systems-and-Systems-of-Systems/README.md

 ---

-2. To generate SSH keys, use following command:
+2. To generate SSH keys, use the following command:

     ```
     ssh-keygen -t ed25519 -C "<comment>"